-Please be advised that the Suspect Gun Program requires an active ATF Investigation number for entry into the Suspect Gun Database Gun Database (general IN numbers, case 765065-07 are no longer accepted).
+Please be advised that the Suspect Gun Program requires an active ATF investigation number for entry into the Suspect Gun Database Gun Database (general IN numbers, case 765065-07 are no longer accepted).
 Also indicate whether or not the National Tracing Center (NTC) can release Trace history to other requestors.

-Please note that an updated Suspect Gun Submission form has been attached for future submissions which can be faxed to 800 attached directly to our Suspect Gun email box through outlook at
+Please note that an updated Suspect Gun Submission form has been attached for future submissions which can be faxed to 800 (1984) for emailed directly to our Suspect Gun email box through outlook at

 All information regarding this Theft, Multiple Sale and/or any other Trace requests can be obtained by using eTrace.
-In the event that you do not have access, access can be requested by contacting the E-Trace Administrator of 304 and or via email at the second second.
-In the event that you do not have access, access can be requested by contacting the Low Enforcement Support Branch at 304 areas of 800 and 100 and 100 areas.
+In the event that you do not have access, access can be requested by contacting the E-Trace Administrator at 304 to be obtained by a single of the E-Trace Administrator at 304 to be requested by contacting the Law Enforcement Support Branch at 304 to be set to 800 to 80